 This lace butterfly card exemplifies elegance and creativity!
 In today’s tutorial, we’ll depart from the traditional greeting card format to produce an interactive, lovely piece that your recipient will want to put on display.
-I’ll also suggest a few alternative and artistic ways to use the butterfly printable that I created for this card!

 1. Print Out the Medium Lace Butterfly Illustration